-Practice points to consider

-- Try to obtain a urine sample for culture and susceptibility testing routinely before administering empirical antibiotics for a suspected UTI, as aged-care residents are at a higher risk of infection by multidrug-resistant bacteria.
-The feasibility of this depends on the resident's well-being and capacity. - Use nitrofurantoin with caution in older people.
-Avoid when creatinine clearance is < 60 mL/minute as inadequate concentrations of the medicine occur in the urine and there is an increased risk of adverse effects including peripheral polyneuropathy. - Avoid fluoroquinolones (e.g. norfloxacin) as first-line antibiotic medicines as they are the only available orally active antibiotic to treat Pseudomonas aeruginosa infections and other multidrug-resistant bacteria.

-How do I act on my results?
+Practice points to consider - Try to obtain a urine sample for culture and susceptibility testing routinely before administering empirical antibiotics for a suspected UTI, as aged-care residents are at a higher risk of infection by multidrug-resistant bacteria.2 The feasibility of this depends on the resident's well-being and capacity. - Use nitrofurantoin with caution in older people.
+Avoid when creatinine clearance is < 60 mL/minute as inadequate concentrations of the medicine occur in the urine and there is an increased risk of adverse effects including peripheral polyneuropathy.^{3,4} - Avoid fluoroquinolones (e.g. norfloxacin) as first-line antibiotic medicines as they are the only available orally active antibiotic to treat Pseudomonas aeruginosa infections and other multidrug-resistant bacteria.2 How do I act on my results?

 There may be multiple reasons for your individual facility results.
-Below are some actions that you may need to take (in relation to antibiotics for JTI only):

-- Obtain a clean-catch urine sample.
-Consider sampling with on i -out catheter for women or a newly applied condom catheter for men.
-Aspirate the catheter troing port (not the drainage bag) for residents with short-term indweil on catheters.
-I place the catheter and collect the sample immediately following insertion for osidents with long-term catheters. - Adhere to the guideline recommendations f, choi e of the stic treatment (and resident's most recent susceptibility result if available) if starting empirical antibiotic treatment while waiting for culture rescins (see able 1: Summary of recommendations for treatment of urinary tract infections in 1: 4, 5).

-\Antibiotic data is not linked to indication.
-Medicines like date on only used for UTIs but may also be prescribed for other indications e.g. cephalexin for cellulitis.
-Residents may be sking more than one antibiotic.
+Below are some actions that you may need to take (in relation to antibiotics for UTI only): - Obtain a clean-catch urine sample.
+Consider sampling with an in-out catheter for women or a newly applied condom catheter for men.2 Aspirate the catheter tubing port (not the drainage bag) for residents with short-term indwelling catheters.
+Replace the catheter and collect the sample immediately following insertion for residents with long-term catheters.2 - Adhere to the guideline recommendations for choice of antibiotic treatment (and resident's most recent susceptibility results if available) if starting empirical antibiotic treatment while waiting for culture results (see Table 1: Summary of recommendations for treatment of urinary tract infections in RACFs).
+Antibiotic data is not linked to indication.
+Medicines listed are commonly used for UTIs but may also be prescribed for other indications e.g. cephalexin for cellulitis.
+Residents may be taking more than one antibiotic.
 Refer to individual resident notes or chart for indication.
-Antibiotic courses included the days or the sking more than one antibiotic.
+Antibiotic courses included are for 14 days or less (acute treatment).